Frequently Asked Questions

 What is the maximum capacity for the trial course?

 We have 7 electric wheels and two tables for hand-building and sculpting.
-The maximum capacity of our studio is 17 people.
+The maximum capacity of our studio is 17＋10 people in two rooms.

 We accept full bookings for birthday parties, groups, and private events.